riker-rs/website/docs/actors.md

 ## Sending Messages

 Actors communicate only through sending and receiving messages.
-They are isolated and never expose their state or behaviour.
+They are isolated and never expose their state or behavior.

 If we want to send a message to an actor, we use the `tell` method on the actor's `ActorRef`: